cmullan602/daily-planner/Readme.md

 - The project contains a working daily planner with 8 sections where you can input your tasks as they correspond to the hours of the day.
 If a certain hour is in the past that section will display as gray.
 Present hours will display as red and hours in the future will display as green.
 When you save a task a message will pop up letting you know the task was saved.

-- I feel like I created a lot of code.
-The code functions properly and the page works but I feel like I could've simplified things with a couple properly working functions.
-I tried to work through my original javascript to simplify things but just submitted what worked in the end.
+- At first I created a mass of code with javascript.
+After working with my tutor I was able to simplify the code with jquery.
+Definitely need to continue to work with jquery as it made things so much easier than working with vanilla javascript.

 ### Finished Website